 1/4 cup Parmesan cheese, grated (or nutritional yeast if dairy sensitive)

 16 oz canned salmon (my dad caught it!) or canned sardines OR chopped smoked chicken

 2 tsp coconut oil OR ghee

 1 tsp bottled minced garlic

 1/8 tsp salt

 To grind the chicken, add it to the food processor and pulse just until ground.
 Be careful not to go too long.
-In a medium bowl, mix together ground chicken, parmesan, chives, Cajun seasoning, 1/4 tsp salt, egg, coconut flour and mushroom pieces.
-Evenly divide mixture into 8 portions and flatten out into thick patties.
+In a medium bowl, mix together ground chicken, parmesan, chives, Cajun seasoning, 1/4 tsp salt, egg, coconut flour, and mushroom pieces.
+Evenly divide the mixture into 8 portions and flatten out into thick patties.
 Add oil in a large nonstick skillet over medium heat.
 Carefully place the patties in the pan and cook 6-8 minutes on each side or until done.

 NUTRITIONAL COMPARISON (per serving)

 Traditional Salmon Cakes = 359 calories, 21g fat, 21g protein, 9 carbs, 0.5g fiber